 If you want at least 10 plants, I’d sow 14 just to be sure (an heir and some spares).
 Also, some seeds have low germination rates, so read your seed packet to avoid surprises.

-A good growing environment for indoor seed starting is free of pathogens.
-To ensure this, use proper seed starting mix (or make your own using the homemade soil mix here), and, wash and disinfect any containers, trays, and tags before use.
-The recommended solution is 4 teaspoons bleach per quart of water for at least one minute, then rinse and dry thoroughly.
+A good growing environment for indoor seed starting is as pathogen-free as possible (although there are always some—that’s life).
+To ensure this, use proper seed starting mix (or make your own using the homemade soil mix here), and wash and disinfect any containers, trays, and tags before use.
+The recommended spray solution is 4 teaspoons bleach per quart of water for at least one minute, then rinse and dry thoroughly.

-This, along with the use of an electric fan to circulate air can help prevent unwanted gnats, mold, algae, and soil-borne fungi from forming or damping off (pathogen) issues.
+This, along with the use of an electric fan to circulate air can help prevent unwanted gnats, mold, algae, and soil-borne fungi from forming or damping-off (pathogen) issues.
+This describes the symptoms of damping-off disease.
 I’ve never had it happen yet, so knock wood to that.

 Watch your sowing depth.
 Check your seed packet for instructions.
-Most seeds are sown at a depth twice their width.
+Most seeds are sown at a depth twice their longest side.
 Really tiny seeds like poppies are placed on the surface because they need light to germinate.
-Better to plant a seed a bit too shallow than deep, otherwise the seed will use up too much energy getting to the surface.
-But either way, contact with moisture and warmth is key.
+If we’re really getting picky, better to plant a seed a bit too shallow than deep, otherwise the seed will use up too much energy getting to the surface.
+But either way, contact with moisture and warmth is key and most seeds sort it out.

 Mind the crowd.
 My preferred method is sow seeds one at a time, spaced out, so they never require thinning.
 Others like to sow many seeds and thin them out later.
 Either way, by the time true leaves are formed, be sure your seedlings have enough root room to grow.